 Federal and local authorities investigate

-That investigation will examine whether Meade was legally justified in shooting Goodson, according to Columbus Police.
-Once the investigation is complete, the evidence will be turned over to the Franklin County Prosecutor to be presented to a grand jury, police said.
+Once Columbus Police completes its investigation, the evidence will be turned over to the Franklin County prosecutor to be presented to a grand jury, police said.

 In addition, the US Attorney for the Southern District of Ohio and the FBI are launching a federal civil rights investigation.